Kimserey/DataExpenses/README.md

 In order to create good analysis, one needs to be intimate with the data.
 You must know the data and understand it clearly which requires a lot of time.
 Fortunately, I am intimate with my own expenses therefore I am creating this application with the goal of finding patterns and behaviours which I can correct for long term savings!

+# Questions yet to be answered

+Is there a correlation between:

+ - the number of transacitons and full amount per month?
+ - the amount spent and the next amount spent directly under the same category?
+ - the time gap between the previous transation and the amount spent?
+ - the velocity of the spending at the beginning of the month and the total spent?
+ - the velocity of the spending at the end of the month and the total spent?

 ## 1. Expenses breakdowns